 These actions are consistent with the actions considered in the Programmatic EA; specifically Category 2.1 Improve Secondary Channel and Floodplain Interactions.
-The total project area would be about 92 acres that surrounds a two-mile stretch of the McKenzie River.
-All work would be done between June and September 2021; with all the in-water work occurring during the in-water work period of 1 July - 15 August (MRT has requested an extension to Oregon Department of Fish and Wildlife (ODFW) to allow work through 31 August).
+The total project area would be about 116 acres that surrounds a two-mile stretch of the McKenzie River.
+The project would be done between June and September 2023, but the project components funded by BPA would not start until July 2023.